sandersn/sandersn.github.io/how-does-fix-with-copilot-work.md

 - [x] Finish writing up the code part.
 - [ ] Daniel's comments
 - [ ] Polish the writing, especially near the end.
+- [ ] more links to outside stuff? maybe.
+There aren't many dependencies.
 - [x] Find a good example for base Fix With Copilot.
 - [x] Take new pictures or gifs (with better cropping than the current set)
 - [ ] Figure out how to mention my typescript extension work?